port-labs/port-docs/docs/integrations/k8s-exporter.md

 :::info

-- A reference for available Kubernetes Resources to list, watch, and export: https://kubernetes.io/docs/reference/kubernetes-api/
+- A reference of available Kubernetes Resources to list, watch, and export can be found [here](https://kubernetes.io/docs/reference/kubernetes-api/)
 - We leverage [JQ JSON processor](https://stedolan.github.io/jq/manual/) to give you the power to map and transform K8s objects to Port Entities.

 :::